-2018 is turning out to be an incredible year for Casio G-Shock with the brand’s 35th Anniversary in April and the release of many limited edition models to celebrate the occasion.
+2018 is turning out to be an incredible year for Casio G-Shock with the brand’s 35th Anniversary in April and the release of many limited edition models starting in late 2017 to celebrate the occasion.
 We’ll be listing all the 35th Anniversary releases here, with the most recent arrivals at the top.
 This page will be updated as new models are released.

 G-Shock GMW-B5000TFC-1 Full Metal with DLC

 The GMW-B5000TFC-1 is the most intriguing 35th Anniversary model so far.
 It has the original square case design in a full stainless steel screw-back case along with Tough Solar, Multi-Band-6, and Bluetooth connectivity.
 Yes, the GMW-B5000D-1 and GMW-B5000TFG-9 also have all that, but this has the same color scheme of the original G-Shock DW-5000C-1A and a superior diamond-like carbon (DLC) coating on the bezel and bands.
 It is also a collaboration release with Japanese bagmaker Porter that comes in an exclusive case.
 As a limited edition that is the most durable and the toughest-looking GMW-B5000 model, it will likely be very difficult to obtain despite its $1,200 price tag.
 The production was limited to only 500 units worldwide.
 (Update: With such a limited run, the GMW-B5000TFC-1 was nearly impossible to find online for list price except for those who pre-ordered from dealers early.)

 G-Shock Origin Gold Collection